sebastianspicker/chronikwerk/docs/08-operations.md

 - dedupe key: `X-Zammad-Delivery`
 - repeated delivery IDs are skipped for `workflow.delivery_id_ttl_seconds`
+- for `POST /ingest/batch`, each item uses a derived key `<delivery-id>:<index>` so retries of the same batch are deduplicated per item
 - dedupe store depends on backend:
   - `idempotency_backend=memory`: in-memory only (restart clears dedupe history)
   - `idempotency_backend=redis`: durable across process restarts and multi-worker deployments